cdl-geneseo/geneseo-dictionary/G/Gamer.md

 # Gamer

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Gamer

 Created by  Unknown User (crk4), last modified by  Unknown User (rgg2) on Nov 16, 2012

 n.
 Refers to one who plays various computer or card games; &quot;You're a ''gamer'' aren't you?
 Come on, admit it!
 You've played D&amp;D before, maybe even own the books and dice.&quot;Source: Dictionary of Geneseo English, Fall 2000 - Kocher75% of students surveyed knew this word, and 0% of these students had learned the word at Geneseo.
 This word is not original to Geneseo, nor is it restricted to college campuses.(Klein, E-H, 2008)As of 2012, 100% of students surveyed know this word, 0% believe it is of local origins.(Goodwin, G-M, 2012)